 Imagine working with Cotton, Incorporated on a 3D virtual selling space; or using a thermal manikin to help Lululemon evaluate the thermal properties of fabrics for potential use in their apparel; or examining Polartec fabrics on runners using infra-red thermography.

 Graduates will be prepared for executive level positions in apparel and textile product design and development, CAD technology, industry research and development, as well as for careers in higher education and government.
 This program is also appropriate for those individuals seeking further graduate study at the Ph.D. level.

-Successful completion of a bachelor’s degree with at least 12 semester hours in fashiom merchandising and design or a closely related area; equivalent work experience may be considered in place of semester hours.
+- Successful completion of a bachelor’s degree with at least 12 semester hours in fashion merchandising and design or a closely related area; equivalent work experience may be considered in place of semester hours.

 - foundational background in fashion merchandising and design

 - ability to succeed in this technologically advanced program

 The letters may be mailed to Candace Maylee, 128A Wightman Hall, Mt.
 Pleasant, MI 48859 or submitted electronically to firstname.lastname@example.org or email@example.com as an attachment.
 The letters must be signed and printed on letterhead from the recommender's university or company, and include the recommender's contact information.